Connect with Family Law Attorneys

 - Neutral party for negotiations.
 A neutral mediator can help ensure civil, collaborative decision-making.

 - Retain power over the divorce terms.
 Ultimately, the parties must reach a final agreement.
 The Mediator does not have the power to decide the terms of the marital settlement agreement.

 - Informal and flexible process.
 Mediation sessions are scheduled around each spouse’s availability and provide adequate time for dispute resolution.

 - Less time-consuming than litigation.
 Divorce mediation allows a couple to file Consent Decree, which can be finalized much quicker.

-Of course, divorce mediation may not be the perfect fit for every couple.
-Here are a few cons of mediations to also consider:
+Of course, there are situations when divorce mediation is not recommended.
+Here are a few cons of mediation to also consider:

 - Potential to negotiate unrepresented.
 Couples who do not retain a divorce attorney to attend mediation with them will each need to negotiate on their own behalf as the Mediator must remain neutral and cannot offer legal advice.

 - Requirement of equal cooperation.
 Both spouses must commit to attending mediation prepared to discuss settlement.
 This means being both mentally ready to resolve the divorce and having all the knowledge about the marital community necessary to reach an agreement.